EMDR Therapy in Charlotte, NC

 EMDR therapy in charlotte, nc

-What symptoms does EMDR treat?
+What issues does EMDR treat?

 Sexual assault & sexual abuse